deepset-ai/haystack-home/content/blog/announcing-haystack-ecosystem/index.md

 ## The Haystack Product Family

-The Haystack product family supports teams across the full lifecycle of enterprise AI adoption—from development to production and organization-wide scale.
+The Haystack product family supports teams across the full lifecycle of enterprise AI adoption, from development to production and organization-wide scale.
 It includes the **Haystack Framework**, **Haystack Enterprise Starter**, and **Haystack Enterprise Platform**.
 These are layers teams can grow into as their use of Haystack matures.

 ### What Is Haystack?